MUSSLES/sspipeline/readme.md

 pip install -e .
 ```

-Disclaimer: You might have to use `pip3` instead of `pip`.
+Note: You might have to use `pip3` instead of `pip`.

-## Code Example: Projecting sea level for Grande Isle, Louisiana, USA
+## Code Example: Projecting sea level for Grand Isle, Louisiana, USA

+Before you continue, make sure that you have SSPipeline installed.
+You can check this by typing `sspipeline --help`.
 Below, is just showing you how to run the code in our [example repository](https://github.com/MUSSLES/sspipeline-example).

 ```sh
 # clone the repository